Bachelor of Science in Business Administration (BSBA)

 2. Major Requirements

-(minimum 60 units = 45 major course units + 15 units from the list below)
+(minimum 60 units = 34 required course units + 26 units selectable from the major pool list below)

 The purpose of the major courses is to provide students with specialized topic knowledge including; business administration and information technology courses and professional career development.